top of page

 The truth: Lifting weights with correct form through a complete range of motion can actually help to improve flexibility as much as, if not more than, static stretching (4) (5).
 Moving through a full range of motion is beneficial for obvious reasons, but increasing strength in muscles also improves their flexibility.
 The stretch reflex is what inhibits a muscle extending during a stretch by contracting the muscle being stretched to avoid injury caused by the excessive elastic tension.
 This is the tightness you feel when you stretch a certain muscle.
 By strengthening the muscle you increase the amount of tension it can withstand, thus increasing its flexibility.
 Olympic weightlifters who train and compete with extremely heavy weights are some of the most flexible athletes around.

-Myth #4.
+Strength Training Myth 4.
 Weight Training Won't Improve Your Cardiovascular Fitness

 The aim of cardiovascular training is to improve the efficiency of the cardiovascular and aerobic systems - the heart, blood vessels and lungs.
 The common consensus seems to be that aerobic training is the main way in which to improve these systems and that people who train primarily with weights have poor CV fitness.